Los Lonely Boys: Musical career

-The group's first single, "Heaven", reached number one on the Adult Contemporary chart, and number 16 on the Billboard Hot 100, and number 11 at top 40.
+The group's first single from the album "Heaven", reached number one on the Adult Contemporary chart, and number 16 on the Billboard Hot 100, and number 11 at top 40.
 "Heaven" was featured in Guitar Hero: On Tour.
 In 2005, the song won a Grammy Award for Best Pop Performance by a Duo or Group with Vocal.
 Other songs nominated for Grammys include "More Than Love" and "Onda", both in 2006.

-In 2005, the group recorded "I Don't Wanna Lose Your Love" with Carlos Santana for the Santana album All That I Am.
+In 2005, the group recorded "I Don't Wanna Lose Your Love" again produced by John Porter with Carlos Santana for the Santana album All That I Am.
 In June of that year, the group appeared in an episode of CMT's "Crossroads" show with country music legend Ronnie Milsap.
 Their 2006 album, Sacred, features the song "Outlaws".
 In a "closing of the circle", Enrique Garza Sr. sings the verse about the "missing outlaws, just like me".
 Willie Nelson, who is credited on the 2004 album, also provided a verse which makes reference to his hit "On the Road Again".

 In 2007, Los Lonely Boys participated in Amnesty International's Make Some Noise project.
 Their cover of John Lennon's "Whatever Gets You thru the Night" is the second single from the Instant Karma: The Amnesty International Campaign to Save Darfur.
 The song was released on iTunes on April 17, with the entire album available on June 12 courtesy of Warner Bros.
 Records.
 "Whatever Gets You thru the Night" is noteworthy as John Lennon's only US number-one solo single while he was alive.

 Their third studio album, Forgiven, was released on July 1, 2008.
 The album was recorded at East Side Stages in Austin and was produced by Steve Jordan.
 On October 23, 2008, Los Lonely Boys sang the national anthem to open game two of the 2008 World Series in St. Petersburg, Florida.

 In March 2009, Los Lonely Boys left Sony/Epic and signed with Austin-based Playing In Traffic Records.
 In March 2010, the group was awarded "Best Rock Band" in the Austin Music Awards.

 The trio released a tribute EP titled "1969" on October 13, 2009, paying homage to the 40th anniversary of the titular year with covers of Santana's "Evil Ways", The Doors' "Roadhouse Blues", Blind Faith's version of Buddy Holly's "Well All Right", The Beatles' "She Came in Through the Bathroom Window", and Tony Joe White's "Polk Salad Annie".
 The EP was produced by Andy Johns and marked the first release on their new label.